emmanuelbuah/mgdb-migrator/README.md

       collectionName: 'migrations',
       // mongdb url or mongo Db instance
       db: "your connection string",
+      // optional mongdb Client options
+      dbOptions: {
+        useNewUrlParser: true,
+        useUnifiedTopology: true,
+      },
+      // optional database, in case using it in connection string is not an option
+      dbName: "your database name"
 })
 await migrator.config(); // Returns a promise
 ```